Dumont High School: Music

 Dumont High School has been known for its music department.
 The Dumont High School Marching Band has been performing at the North Jersey High School Band Festival for over 30 years, as one of the largest marching bands in Bergen County.
 In the past the band has played half-time shows for the New York Jets at Giants Stadium.
-The concert band and chorus perform music of the highest level and have performed throughout the United States and Canada.
-At music festivals, throughout the United States, the band has received superior ratings as has the chorus.
-The concert band and marching band are well known throughout the Eastern United States.
-The music department has had a jazz program which encourages and teaches jazz improvisation.
 In 2017, the Dumont High School Marching Band was nominated by Senator Cory Booker to represent the state of New Jersey in the National Memorial Day Parade in Washington D.C.
-At this time the band was under the direction of Deanna Loertscher.